 Location: 65 Buckley St, Noble Park, 3174

 Acknowledgement to Country

-We respectfully acknowledge the traditional owners of the land upon, the lands of the BoonWurrung and Wurundjeri people of the Kulin Nation.
+We respectfully acknowledge the traditional owners of the land, the BoonWurrung and Wurundjeri people of the Kulin Nation.
 We pay our respects to their Elders past, present and emerging leaders.Noble Park Primary School